MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: More Details for Related Works

 Furthermore, at the level of higher-order spatial reasoning, FRIEDA~\cite{pyo2025frieda} and GeoX-Bench~\cite{zheng2025geox} expose structural deficiencies in complex spatial orientation and compositional reasoning, while CartoMapQA~\cite{ung2025cartomapqa}, through hierarchical evaluation in real-world map service scenarios, characterizes reasoning bottlenecks in practical tasks such as scale understanding and route navigation.

 However, although existing benchmarks are able to uncover deficiencies in local perception and specific spatial tasks, their overall coverage of model capabilities remains limited.
 Most evaluations focus on visual question answering and local perceptual skills, while lacking systematic characterization of global spatial modeling, long-range dependency reasoning, and sequential decision-making.
-Moreover, existing datasets generally fail to explicitly incorporate multidimensional real-world constraints and user-specific demands, making it difficult to comprehensively reflect the upper bounds of large models' reasoning and decision-making capabilities in realistic and complex scenarios.